krille-chan/powerchat/README.md

 The status code will be one of the values in the Strophe.Status constants.
 The error condition will be one of the conditions defined in RFC 3920 or the condition ‘strophe-parsererror’.

 The Parameters wait, hold and route are optional and only relevant for BOSH connections.
-Please see XEP 124 for a more detailed explanation of the optional parameters.
+Please see XEP 124 for a mor detailed explanation of the optional parameters.

 ##### Parameters:
 * parametersObject with following keys: